Overview of Communication Procedures

 E. Hotlines -- Call-in phone system

 Emergency messages are recorded on the University's main line, 874-1000.
-In addition, the Department of Communications and Marketing has established dedicated call-in lines, 874-SNOW and 874-NEWS for storm and other urgent announcements.
+In addition, the Department of Communications and Marketing has established a dedicated call-in line, 874-SNOW for storm and other urgent announcements.

 These phone lines are updated with information or directions to community members as needed.
 These phone technologies may be used in the event of public safety emergencies, such as fires, hurricanes or criminal activity.